 - On September 26, 2018 HHS issued a press release listing 41 “intended” grantees to which it said it “would have” awarded approximately $20 million but for the Oregon and New York federal court orders.
 Since HHS obligated $21 million to MITRE, at least one such organization has subsequently received a sub-award of HHS funds.

 - On February 13, 2019 HHS opened a new competition for Tier 1 grants out of the Department of Defense and Labor, Health and Human Services, and Education Appropriations Act, 2019 and Continuing Appropriations Act, 2019 – the same appropriation that will fund the fifth year of the five-year grants that HHS unsuccessfully sought to unlawfully terminate in 2017.
 While acknowledging the federal courts’ rulings that its previous criteria were unlawful, the government stated it “continues to intend to pursue a similar approach.”

 HHS Faces Additional Congressional Oversight; Democracy Forward Sues for Records of Potentially Unlawful Expenditure of TPP Program Funds

 In a December 2018 letter to HHS Secretary Azar, members of Congress expressed concern that the administration may be bypassing court orders by using a third-party government contractor to direct federal funds toward abstinence-only programs.
 In January 2019, Democracy Forward again took the administration to court for stonewalling in releasing the records regarding the fund transfer to MITRE that could show whether HHS unlawfully expended TPP Program funds yet again.
-The court has ordered the government to produce an index of all documents in this matter.
+Production of these documents is ongoing.

 1 This document focuses on the legal challenges to HHS’ actions in the TPP Program.
 Other challenges to HHS’ ideological and anti-evidence actions are not discussed in this document.